Iyanu423/projects/TEAM INBOX WEB APP/README.md

 ## Acknowledgements
 - The rich text editor is powered by the open-source [Rich Text Editor](https://www.richtexteditor.com/) library.
 - Icons provided by [Icons8](https://icons8.com/).
-- UI/UX design inspired by Visual Studio Code and common email systems
+- Special thanks to all contributors and testers who helped improve the app.

 ---
 Thank you for using Team Inbox Web App.
-For any questions or support, please contact me.
+For any questions or support, please contact the development team.
-Email: iyanu423@gmail.com